EU ready to loosen purse strings as coronavirus bites economy

 BRUSSELS (Reuters) - The European Union is considering measures to protect its economy against the impact of the coronavirus outbreak, top officials said on Monday, as health risks in Europe were raised to high after the virus spread to most countries in the bloc.

-About 21,000 cases of coronavirus infections have been confirmed across 18 of the 27 EU states and 38 EU citizens have died, according to figures released on Monday by the European Commission, the EU’s executive.
+About 2,100 cases of coronavirus infection have been confirmed across 18 of the 27 EU states and 38 EU citizens have died, according to figures released on Monday by the European Commission, the EU’s executive.

 The sudden outbreak of the disease in Europe since mid-February is pushing EU states to coordinate economic and health responses.
-It had previously been concentrated in China where emerged in December.
+Cases had previously been concentrated in China, where the coronavirus emerged in December.

 “The EU is ready to use all the available policy options if and when needed to safeguard our growth,” EU economics commissioner Paolo Gentiloni told a news conference, saying risks threatened by the outbreak had now materialised.